Stephane Bancel Sells 9,000 Shares of Moderna, Inc. (NASDAQ:MRNA) Stock

 - On Friday, March 26th, Stephane Bancel sold 11,046 shares of Moderna stock.
 The shares were sold at an average price of $132.76, for a total value of $1,466,466.96.

-Moderna (NASDAQ:MRNA) last posted its quarterly earnings results on Thursday, February 25th.
-The company reported ($0.69) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.25) by ($0.44).
+Moderna (NASDAQ:MRNA) last posted its earnings results on Thursday, February 25th.
+The company reported ($0.69) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.25) by ($0.44).
 Moderna had a negative net margin of 242.73% and a negative return on equity of 28.11%.
-The business had revenue of $570.80 million during the quarter, compared to analyst estimates of $279.41 million.
-During the same period last year, the firm posted ($0.37) earnings per share.
-The company’s quarterly revenue was up 3948.2% on a year-over-year basis.
-As a group, analysts expect that Moderna, Inc. will post -1.5 EPS for the current fiscal year.
+The company had revenue of $570.80 million during the quarter, compared to analyst estimates of $279.41 million.
+During the same quarter last year, the business posted ($0.37) EPS.
+Moderna’s quarterly revenue was up 3948.2% compared to the same quarter last year.
+On average, equities research analysts predict that Moderna, Inc. will post -1.5 EPS for the current year.

-A number of research analysts have recently commented on the stock.
-Bank of America reissued a “sell” rating and set a $140.00 target price on shares of Moderna in a research report on Friday, February 26th.
-Morgan Stanley decreased their price objective on shares of Moderna from $215.00 to $201.00 and set an “equal weight” rating for the company in a research report on Thursday, March 4th.
-SVB Leerink raised their target price on Moderna from $69.00 to $80.00 and gave the company an “underperform” rating in a research note on Monday, February 1st.
-Wells Fargo & Company boosted their price target on Moderna from $129.00 to $145.00 and gave the stock an “equal weight” rating in a research note on Monday, February 1st.
-Finally, Needham & Company LLC restated a “hold” rating on shares of Moderna in a research note on Friday.
-Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have assigned a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus price target of $152.00.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Neumann Advisory Hong Kong Ltd acquired a new stake in Moderna during the 1st quarter valued at approximately $4,461,000.
+Xcel Wealth Management LLC acquired a new stake in Moderna during the 1st quarter valued at approximately $587,000.
+Robeco Institutional Asset Management B.V. grew its stake in Moderna by 8.8% during the 4th quarter.
+Robeco Institutional Asset Management B.V. now owns 158,691 shares of the company’s stock valued at $16,582,000 after purchasing an additional 12,842 shares in the last quarter.
+Louisiana State Employees Retirement System acquired a new stake in Moderna during the 4th quarter valued at approximately $1,807,000.
+Finally, Stonebridge Financial Planning Group LLC grew its stake in Moderna by 12.0% during the 4th quarter.
+Stonebridge Financial Planning Group LLC now owns 1,865 shares of the company’s stock valued at $195,000 after purchasing an additional 200 shares in the last quarter.
+Hedge funds and other institutional investors own 51.21% of the company’s stock.

-Several large investors have recently bought and sold shares of MRNA.
-Harbor Investment Advisory LLC lifted its holdings in shares of Moderna by 57.1% in the 1st quarter.
-Harbor Investment Advisory LLC now owns 14,078 shares of the company’s stock worth $1,844,000 after purchasing an additional 5,115 shares during the last quarter.
-Tennessee Valley Asset Management Partners acquired a new stake in Moderna in the first quarter worth $498,000.
-Bogart Wealth LLC boosted its holdings in shares of Moderna by 10,550.0% during the first quarter.
-Bogart Wealth LLC now owns 2,130 shares of the company’s stock valued at $279,000 after acquiring an additional 2,110 shares during the period.
-GPS Wealth Strategies Group LLC acquired a new position in shares of Moderna during the first quarter valued at $160,000.
-Finally, Optimum Investment Advisors bought a new position in shares of Moderna during the first quarter worth about $46,000.
-51.21% of the stock is owned by institutional investors.
+Several equities analysts recently weighed in on the company.
+Barclays increased their target price on Moderna from $169.00 to $178.00 in a research report on Friday, February 26th.
+Wells Fargo & Company increased their target price on Moderna from $129.00 to $145.00 and gave the stock an “equal weight” rating in a research report on Monday, February 1st.
+Bank of America reiterated a “sell” rating and set a $140.00 target price on shares of Moderna in a research report on Friday, February 26th.
+Oppenheimer increased their target price on Moderna from $178.00 to $206.00 and gave the stock an “outperform” rating in a research report on Monday, February 1st.
+Finally, Morgan Stanley dropped their price target on Moderna from $215.00 to $201.00 and set an “equal weight” rating for the company in a research note on Thursday, March 4th.
+Three analysts have rated the stock with a sell rating, seven have given a hold rating and nine have given a buy rating to the stock.
+The stock currently has a consensus rating of “Hold” and a consensus target price of $152.22.

 Moderna Company Profile